uxthmz/itsover/README.md

 # itsover

-if u wnt to read, click in "raw"
+if u wnt to read, click in "raw" or blame

 <!---atropelei uma pessoa, 11:03:17
 não durmo tem 2 noites